EnvironmentOntology/envo/README.md

 Please note that the OBO files are now created from the OWL file.
 Due to limitations in the OBO format, envo.obo will not offer as much expressibility as envo.owl.
 Further, **to open envo.obo in OBOEdit 2**, please ensure that dangling axioms are allowed using the advanced view of the "Load Ontology" window.

 ###Subsets
+A subset is a trimmed down version of ENVO.
+We create subsets for users who want just a few terms for their work.
+Read more about subsets on [this wiki page](https://github.com/EnvironmentOntology/envo/blob/v2017-02-26/README.md).
 Several subsets of ENVO classes are identified with the "in_subset" annotation property.
-* environmental_hazards: concerned with environmental entities and processes associated with hazards.
-* EnvO-Lite-GSC: a short list of classes used to annotate records of relevance to the Genomic Standards Consortium.
 More subsets can be generated on request (please post such requests on our [issue tracker](https://github.com/EnvironmentOntology/envo/issues).

 ###Editors' version